Waiting periods for pet health insurance

 All Embrace insurance policies have a 14-day waiting period for illnesses.
 Waiting periods for accidents are 48 hours.
 All dogs have a 6-month waiting period for orthopedic conditions.
 The good news is that you can reduce the waiting period for orthopedic conditions to 14 days by following the Orthopedic Exam and Waiver Process below.

 All waiting periods start on the date your policy becomes effective.
 Conditions that occur during the waiting period may be excluded from your coverage as a pre-existing condition.
 This is to protect against a pet parent seeing illness symptoms in his dog or cat, signing up for pet insurance, and then going to the vet and claiming right away.
-Pet health insurance plan are for unexpected illnesses and injuries, and preventing these claims for known conditions keeps the premiums down for everyone.
+Pet health insurance plans are for unexpected illnesses and injuries, and preventing these claims for known conditions keeps the premiums down for everyone.

 How the Waiting Period Works with Embrace